MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 We can also use the code sample, [1-read-manifest](https://github.com/microsoft/CDM/tree/master/samples/1-read-manifest), to explore our entities.
 This sample reads a manifest document and lists all the entities referenced in the manifest.
 You can then select an entity to list all its attributes, traits, properties, data partition file locations, and relationships.

-<br/>The sample originally points to a manifest called *default.manifest.cdm.json* in the *1-read-manifest* folder:
+<br/>The sample originally points to a manifest called *default.manifest.cdm.json* under the *1-read-manifest* folder:

 ![Read Manifest Code](media/creating-schemas-samplecodeoriginal.png)